File Converter

 EyeLink

 The EyeLink converter can be used to extract raw pupil-size data from SR research’s EyeLink .edf files.
+The converter will also parse messages and digital inputs, if present, into referenceable events.

 This converter features the following custom options:

-• Remove EyeLink System Events:
+Remove EyeLink System Events:

 The File Converter converts all messages available in the .edf file to eye-tracking events, except the events that match the regular expression specified in this field.
 Leaving the field blank converts all messages.
 Many EyeLink system-events are not actually used by the PhysioData Toolbox and can therefore be omitted from conversion.
-The default value removes these system-events.
+The default value removes these system-events. -

 If messages were sent with an time-offset prefix as defined by DataViewer, then the timestamps of those messages can be corrected accordingly by the File Converter.
-Messages should have the following format: <offset> <msg>, where <offset> is the message delay in ms.
+These messages should have the following format:\<offset> \<msg>

 Experimental Design Considerations